kubernetista/nuvola/_assets/act-runner/Readme.md

 # Check that the env var is present (via direnv and teller, requires VAULT_TOKEN to be set)
 teller env
 echo ${GITEA_RUNNER_REGISTRATION_TOKEN}

+# 💡 If it's a new installation over an old one, remove the old runners registration files
+fdu .runner ./data-{0,1,2}/ | xargs rm -fv

 # Start and register the runners
 just start-runner